maptiler/maptiler-sdk-js/readme.md

 });
 ```

-When defining a new *ramp*, the colors can be a RGB array (`[number, number, number]`) or a RGBA array (`[number, number, number, number]`).
+When defining a new *ramp*, the colors can be an RGB array (`[number, number, number]`) or an RGBA array (`[number, number, number, number]`).

-Many methods are available on color ramps, such as getting a `<canvas>` element of it, rescale it, flip it or [resample it in a non-linear way](colorramp.md).
-Read more on [our reference page](https://docs.maptiler.com/sdk-js/api/map/) and have a look at our [examples](https://docs.maptiler.com/sdk-js/examples/?q=colorramp) to see how they work.
+Many methods are available on color ramps, such as getting the `<canvas>` element of it, rescaling it, flipping it or [resampling it in a non-linear way](colorramp.md).
+Read more on [our reference page](https://docs.maptiler.com/sdk-js/api/color-ramp/) and have a look at our [examples](https://docs.maptiler.com/sdk-js/examples/?q=colorramp) to see how they work.

 # Vector Layer Helpers
-**Let's make vector layers easy!** Originaly, you'd have to add a source and then proceed to the styling of your layer, which can be tricky because there are a lot of `paint` and `layout` options and they vary a lot from one type of layer to another. **But we have helpers for this!** 🖋️
+**Let's make vector layers easy!** Originally, you'd have to add a source and then proceed to the styling of your layer, which can be tricky because there are a lot of `paint` and `layout` options and they vary a lot from one type of layer to another. **But we have helpers for this!** 🖋️
 ![](images/screenshots/point-layer.jpg)

 ## Shared logic